nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Macha will let you roam after some cutscenes and mashing.
 Head to Lisa's.
 - Shop (Lisa's)
-  - 21 Tablets
+  - 41 Tablets (Skip this if you're planning on buying Capsules after DeadHead)
   - 11 Medicine
   - 2 Ointment
   - 2 CurePlus
-  - 2 HealAll
+  - 2 HealAll (Just buy one if you're buying Tablets)
   - 2 AquaBeam
   - 2 Aquaball (3 if no IceBlast)
   - 2 Bushbasher